ActuallyEnbeon/Enbeons-Custom-Books/README.md

 and I've provided what I feel is a sensible default order, with rarer enchantments taking priority over more common ones (Mending has the highest priority, Sharpness has the lowest).

-I took inspiration from [Even Better Enchants](https://modrinth.com/resourcepack/even-better-enchants) for the textures in this mod.
+I took inspiration from [Even Better Enchants](https://modrinth.com/resourcepack/even-better-enchants) for some of the textures in this mod.

 ## Textures